fregart/Periodia/README.md

   pass: test3

 test1 and test2 works at the same company and test3 works at another company.

+If you want to try it out locally after you have runned the installation script you have to add a company in tbl_company, a user in tbl_user and a relation between them under tbl_employees.

 # User types and restrictions
 There are 3 user types: